 Even though heroin is an incredibly powerful substance, it is not impossible to overcome an addiction to it.
 With the right help and guidance, you can live a happier and healthier life that is free of harmful substances.
 If you are interested in getting help from a knowledgeable team of experts at our drug rehab, reach out to the Iris Wellness Group today.

 Our drug rehab specialists have decades of experience helping individuals across Chattanooga, TN, overcome their addictions.
 Our team at Iris Wellness Group is fully committed to helping you battle this harmful substance and take back control of your life.
-If you are interested in seeing how our programs can help, reach out to our drug rehab today to get started.
+If you are interested in seeing how our programs can help, reach out to our drug rehab in Chattanooga today to get started.